DSSGxUK/itu/documentation/docs/datagat.md

 ### Data Gathering Pipeline

-We are still working on the data gathering pipeline workflow...

 1. Country

     Country class takes input argument of country code in ISO 3166-1 alpha-3 format and initialize the following attributes: